MBAO 550. MBA Online Strategies for Success. 1 Credit Hour.

 MBAO 552.
 Principles of Management.
 3 Credit Hours.

 This course is designed to help you develop the managerial decision-making skills that are essential for career advancement as well as success in your personal life.
 To ensure relevance, you will be encouraged to focus on issues that are personally pertinent to your particular career stage.
 Managers work in a myriad of different contexts around the globe.
 Through case studies, exercises, and reflective experiences, we will explore how differences in national/regional cultures affect managerial practice as well as how organizational size, age, and status tend to influence organization culture and thereby expectations about what it means to be an “effective” manager.

 MBAO 553.
 Business Research Methods and Statistics.
 3 Credit Hours.

-Provides students with the conceptual framework and the techniques of business research processes and a foundational understanding of applied statistics that are most frequently used in business research.
-The course creates an opportunity for students to gain experience in defining research problems, designing a research project, and in collecting, analyzing, recording, and interpreting data.
+MBAO 553 provides a conceptual framework and the techniques of business research processes and a foundational understanding of applied statistics that are most frequently used in business research.
+The course creates an opportunity for you to gain experience in defining research problems, designing a research project, and in collecting, analyzing, recording, and interpreting data.

 MBAO 555.
 Strategic Business Communication.
 3 Credit Hours.